francisduvivier/aoc-discord-notifier-bot/README.md

 - Run `npm run start`
 - Kill the process if you wanna stop the bot

+ #### Miscellaneous
+ If you do not wish to have the private leaderboard JSON data exposed to public, even with a public REPL, just add `onBoot="rm -f data/*.json"` in the `.replit` file.

 # Try it out in your Browser now!

 I uploaded this project to repl.it and verified it is working fine there from the browser.
 You can run it directly by